AlignDet: Aligning Pre-training and Fine-tuning in Object Detection: Broader Impact and Limitation

 \section{Broader Impact and Limitation}

 AlignDet represents a significant step forward in the development of unified and adequate unsupervised detection pre-training.
 Our approach enables the fully self-supervised pre-training of various object detection models, a milestone that was previously unattainable.
-Furthermore, the decoupled pre-training paradigm delivers highly efficient and effective pre-training, by separating the feature extraction from task-aware learning.
-This decoupled pre-training paradigm can be readily extended to other vision tasks, allowing the integration of general-purpose pre-trained backbones with task-aware pre-trained necks and heads, which opens a door for solving the discrepancies between general pre-training and various downstream tasks.
-However, the dependence on selective search proposals may represent a potential limitation, we view it as a direction for future research.
-Overall, our work advances the state of the art in unsupervised detection pre-training and offers significant potential for improving the performance of object detection.
+Furthermore, the decoupled pre-training paradigm delivers highly efficient and effective pre-training, by separating the feature extraction from task-aware learning.\textbf{ The decoupled pre-training paradigm can be readily extended to other vision tasks, allowing the integration of general-purpose pre-trained backbones with task-aware pre-trained necks and heads, which opens a door for solving the discrepancies between general pre-training and various downstream tasks.}

+However, the dependence on selective search proposals in this paper may represent a potential limitation, we view it as a direction for future research.
+Overall, our work advances the state-of-the-art unsupervised detection pre-training and offers significant potential for improving the performance of object detection.